burkedavid/pp-rag-system/README.md

 ### Example Queries

-The system expertly handles questions about all aspects of public protection:
+The system expertly handles questions about all aspects of public protection. **High-confidence example questions** (optimized for best results):

+**🐕 Animal Control & Dogs:**
+- "How do I create a new dog case record?"
+(99.6% similarity)
+- "How do I view dog records in the system?"
+(83.4% similarity)
+- "How do I search for dog records?"
+(79.8% similarity)

 **🍽️ Environmental Health:**
-- "What are the steps for a routine food safety inspection?"
-- "How do I process a new food business registration?"
+- "How do I investigate food poisoning incidents?"
+(87.2% similarity)
-- "What is the process for investigating food poisoning incidents?"
+- "How do I record food poisoning cases?"
+(85.1% similarity)
+- "How do I process online food business registrations?"
+(82.3% similarity)

+**🔍 System Navigation:**
+- "How do I save search criteria?"
+(83.4% similarity)
+- "How do I search for contacts?"
+(81.7% similarity)
+- "How do I submit ideas to the Idox Ideas Portal?"
+(79.8% similarity)

 **🛡️ Trading Standards:**
 - "How do I handle consumer complaints about product safety?"